 2-8 DOUBLE PULSE UNLOCK ON/OFF: Some vehicles require two pulses on a single wire to unlock the doors.
-When the double pulse unlock feature is turned on, the BLUE/BLACK H2/G wire will supply two pulses instead of a single pulse.
+When the double pulse unlock feature is turned on, the BLUE H2/C wire will supply two negative pulses instead of a single pulse.
+At the same time, the GREEN H2/A wire will supply two positive pulses instead of a single pulse.
 This makes it possible to directly interface with double pulse vehicles without any extra parts.